-Provide 2007-2008 academic year costs of attendance for the following categories that are applicable to your institution.
+Provide 2008-2009 academic year costs of attendance for the following categories that are applicable to your institution.

-Check here if your institution's 2007-2 an approximate date (i.e., month/day) available: March, 2007
+Check here if your institution's 2008-2 an approximate date (i.e., month/day) available: March, 2008

-G1.
-Undergraduate full-time tuition, required fees, a academic year (30 semester hours or 4 hour cost by number of credits).
+G1 List the typical tuition, required fees, a academic year (30 semester hours or 4 hour cost by number of credits).
 A full June; usually equated to two semesters Room and board is defined as double of include only charges that all full-time activity fees.)
-Do not include optional and room and board for a full- 5 quarter hours for institution 1 academic year refers to the p 15, two trimesters, three quarter 15 per vector and 19 meals per vector and 19 time undergraduate student for the state that derive annual tuition by must be riod of time generally extending rs, or the period covered by a four week or the maximum meal plant included in tuition (e.g., registration). ultiplying credit from September t -one-four plan.
-Required fees
+Do not include optional and room and board for a full- 5 quarter hours for institution 1 academic year refers to the p 15, two trimesters, three quarter 15 per vector and 19 meals per vector and 19 meals per vector and 19 meals per vector and that are not s that derive annual eriod of time gene is, or the period conceed or the maximum included in tuition Il tuition by mult rally extending f vered by a four- um meal plan.
+R ciplying credit From September to one-four plan. equired fees

-FIRST-YEAR UNDERGRADUATES
+FIRST-YEAR UNDERGR ADUATES

-PRIVATE INSTITUTION
+PRIVATE INSTITUTION TINGI ILI CIVEROR IDUITED

-Tuition: PUBLIC INSTITUTION

 Tuition:

+PUBLIC INSTITUTION

+Tuition:

 In-district:

 In-state (out-of-district):

-In state (out of district).

 Out-of-state:

 NONRESIDENT ALIEN:

 Tuition:

 REQUIRED FEES:

 ROOM AND BOARD:

 (on-campus)

 ROOM ONLY:

+(on-campus)

-(on-campus) BOARD ONLY:
+BOARD ONLY:

 (on-campus meal plan)

-Comprehensive tuition and room an fees): d board fee (if your college c annot provide separate tuition and l room and board
+Comprehensive tuition and room an fees): d board fee (if your college ca annot provide sepa rate tuition and 1 room and board

 Other:

-G2.
-Number of credits per term a studer nt can take for the stated ful ll-time tuition 12 minimu m 19 maximun
+G2. .
+Number of credits per term a studer nt can take for the stated ful l-time tuition 12_minimum n 19_maximum

-G3.
-Do tuition and fees vary by year of s tudy (e.g., sophomore, junio or, senior)? ⊠ No
+G3. .
+Do tuition and fees vary by year of s etudy (e.g., sophomore, junio or, senior)?
+Yes ⊠ No

-G4.
-If tuition and fees vary by undergraduate instructional program, describe briefly:
+G4 .
+If tuition and fees vary by undergra duate instructional progran ı, describe briefly :